How A Change Of Circumstances Can Affect Your Mortgage Application

 Here are some other specific examples of potential valid changes of circumstances that could impact your mortgage offer:

-- Making a change to the property you want to buy after a mortgage offer.
+• Changing the property you want to buy after a mortgage offer.

-Can a mortgage in principle be changed or withdrawn due to a change in circumstances?
+Can a mortgage, in principle, be changed or withdrawn due to a change in circumstances?

 Changing the property you want to buy after a mortgage offer has been made